 Dave Matthews Band Eco-Village

 Along with the tree campaign, Dave Matthews Band will once again join forces with REVERB to neutralize carbon emissions associated with both band and fan travel, resulting in a Climate Positive tour.
 Dave Matthews Band has a long history of reducing their environmental footprint, and neutralizing tour carbon going back to their first shows in 1991.
-Tour greening efforts and the band’s annual eco-village are in partnership with DocuSign.

 Please apply to volunteer at the Eco-village this summer by clicking on the below link.